Fumadocs

 From Source

-Create a route handler from source object.
+Create the server from source object.

 import { source } from '@/lib/source';